-Given that the hypersimplex and the amplituhedron are images of the positive Grassmannian, which has a nice decomposition into positroid cells, one can ask the following questions: When does a collection of positroid cells give -- via the moment map -- a \emph{positroid dissection} of the hypersimplex?
+Given that the hypersimplex and the amplituhedron are images of the positive Grassmannian, which has a decomposition into positroid cells, one can ask the following questions.
+When does a collection of positroid cells give -- via the moment map -- a \emph{positroid dissection} of the hypersimplex?
 By \emph{dissection}, we mean that the images of these cells are disjoint and cover a dense subset of the hypersimplex (but we do not put any constraints on how their boundaries match up).
-And when does a collection of positroid cells give -- via the $\widetilde{Z}$-map -- a dissection of the amplituhedron?
-We can also ask about \emph{positroid ``triangulations''}, which are dissections in which the moment map (respectively, the $\widetilde{Z}$-map) are injections on the various cells.
+When does a collection of positroid cells give -- via the $\widetilde{Z}$-map -- a dissection of the amplituhedron?
+We can also ask about \emph{positroid tilings}, which are dissections coming from cells on which the moment map (respectively, the $\widetilde{Z}$-map) is injective.

-The combinatorics of positroid triangulations for both the hypersimplex and the amplituhedron is very interesting: Speyer's $f$-vector theorem \cite{Speyer, Ktheory} gives an upper bound on the number of matroid polytopes of each dimension in a matroidal subdivision coming from the tropical Grassmannian.
+The combinatorics of positroid tilings for both the hypersimplex and the amplituhedron is very interesting: Speyer's $f$-vector theorem \cite{Speyer, Ktheory} gives an upper bound on the number of matroid polytopes of each dimension in a matroidal subdivision coming from the tropical Grassmannian.
 In particular, it says that the number of top-dimensional matroid polytopes in such a subdivision of $\Delta_{k+1,n}$ is at most ${n-2 \choose k}$.
-This number is in particular achieved by finest positroidal subdivisions \cite{SW}.
-Meanwhile, it is conjectured \cite{Karp:2017ouj} that the number of cells in a triangulation of the amplituhedron $\mathcal{A}_{n,k,m}$ for even $m$ is precisely $M(k, n-k-m, \frac{m}{2})$, where
+This number is in particular achieved by finest positroid subdivisions \cite{SW}.
+Meanwhile, the third author together with Karp and Zhang \cite{Karp:2017ouj} conjectured that the number of cells in a tiling of the amplituhedron $\mathcal{A}_{n,k,m}(Z)$ for even $m$ is precisely $M(k, n-k-m, \frac{m}{2})$, where